Optometry Care Residency

 Matthew Simpson, OD, FAAO

 Dr. Matthew Simpson graduated from the Indiana University School of Optometry in 2007.
 After graduation, he completed an ocular disease residency at the Huntington, West Virginia VA Medical Center.
 Following residency, Dr. Simpson served as a staff optometrist at the Lexington, KY VA Medical Center and the Huntington, WV VA Medical Center.
 While at the Huntington VA, Dr. Simpson served in multiple capacities including: student extern program coordinator, optometry residency director and chief of the optometry service.
 He became a Fellow of the American Academy of Optometry in 2014.
-He is a member of the Armed Forces Optometric Society and the American Optometric Association.
-Dr. Simpson served five years in the Indiana Air National Guard at the 122nd Fighter Wing in Fort Wayne, Indiana and is currently a Major in the US Army reserve.
-Dr. Simpson has been in practice at the VA St. Louis Health Care System since 2015.
+Dr. Simpson served five years in the Indiana Air National Guard at the 122nd Fighter Wing in Fort Wayne, Indiana and 6 years in the US Army reserve.
+Dr. Simpson has been in practice at the VA St. Louis Health Care System since 2015, and the chief of the optometry section since 2019.

 Allison Schafers, OD, FAAO